 An opiate addiction can also begin with more socially accepted drugs like alcohol or marijuana, or come from another cross-addiction.
 This means it isn’t unheard of or uncommon for someone to stop using one drug in order to clean up their lives, only to pick up a different one.

 Statistics are quick to point out that those addicted to prescription painkillers are 40 times more likely to become heroin-addicted.
-Also, it should be considered that 80% of heroin users started with opiate painkillers.
+Also, it should be considered that 80 percent of heroin users started with opioid painkillers.

 The Problem With Fixing It

 As mentioned above, many opiate abusers and addicts are likely to become addicted to heroin.
-There are a couple reasons for this.
+There are a couple of reasons for this.

 The first reason one might progress from opiate painkillers to heroin is cost.
-Generally, the amount spent on painkillers is about $1 per milligram.
-Heroin is about a tenth of that cost.
+Generally, the amount spent on painkillers is about $1 per milligram and the cost of heroin is about a tenth of that cost.

 Science has also tried to help fix the problem with few results.
 Pharmaceutical companies made certain drugs harder to crush to snort or shoot up.
 This worked for a short time but people went to heroin to get their fix.

 Another major issue is that it seems that doctors over-prescribe these medications, either giving too many pills at once or bypassing other lower-dose options.
 This gives way to addiction and obtaining medications illegally or moving to other substances.

 Overall, addictions are expensive.
 They’re expensive for the user, for their families, and for the nation.
 According to The New York Times, people in power have allocated $45 billion to state spending on opioid treatment, and it still might not be enough!

 Opiate Addiction Recovery Statistics